 - 1/4 c oil from sun-dried tomato jar, mix well first to get best flavour

 - 1/2 t black pepper

-Thanks to udondave, who uploaded the You Tube video above on 23 Sep 2011.
+- Thanks to udondave, who uploaded the video above.
 Beautiful spot, well captured.